ResearchComputing/Documentation/docs/hybrid-cloud/cumulus.md

 ##### Inappropriate use cases:
 - Running workflows that you could run on Summit, Alpine or Blanca
 - Websites that do not require connectivity to CURC resources
-- Websites that do not require connectivity to CURC resources
 - Serverless applications